Social Welfare Services

 The Japanese Red Cross Society offers social welfare services nationwide to assist people in need of social welfare support, allowing them to live independently and with dignity.

-Japan’s population is aging at an unparalleled rate and the country is becoming an unprecedented “super aging” society, with one out of every four people aged 65 and over.
+Japan's population is aging at an unparalleled rate and the country is becoming an unprecedented "super aging" society, with 1 out of every 3.5 people aged 65 and over.
 The declining birthrate and rapidly aging society form the core of a social problem that is greatly transforming the living environment in Japan.
 Being able to live independently in a community that one has grown accustomed to is an important desire shared by all.

 There is also a serious need for child support programs to resolve issues related to child-raising anxieties and child abuse.
 In light of the situation, there is an increasing need for JRCS social services, which supplement the existing public and legal systems.
 These services enable people and organizations alike - local residents, volunteers, welfare service providers and the government are all included - to work in cooperation with each other to create mutually supportive communities.